talajune/DSCI510_FinalProject/README.md

 # DSCI 510 - Final Project
 Hello!
 Welcome to my final project for DSCI510.
 I will be analyzing country demographic data joined with the World Happiness Report ranking to draw conclusions about what factors seem to impact a country's "Happiness Score".
 I haven't decided which attributes to choose from for my visualizations and analysis, so I haven't dropped many of them from my code yet.

-More coming soon!
+# Dec/9 updates:
+To Do:
+- change data collection to include all countries on the World Happiness Ranking list rather than top 100.
+- Select which columns/attributes I actually care about and be intentional about which ones I drop.
+- MAYBE include more attributes from the original dataset
+- I think I will include Region in my analsyis so I can compare different regions of the world and their average ranking.
+- Update visualizations to reflect all of these changes, especially map. once i have all the different regions, I will create some dot plots.

 ## Dependencies